Textualize/textual/docs/blog/posts/textual-plotext.md

 ![The Textual Towers weather history app](/blog/images/textual-plotext/weather.png)

-If you are an existing Plotext user who wants to turn your plots into full terminal applications, we think this will be a very familiar and accessible.
+If you are an existing Plotext user who wants to turn your plots into full terminal applications, we think this will be very familiar and accessible.
 If you're a Textual user who wants to add plots to your application, we think Plotext is a great library for this.